srineere/srineere/README.md

 </br>

 ## Welcome to my humble abode in the Digital World..
+Hello, I am Srineer Kaleri.
 I'm currently a student pursuing my Bachelor of Technology in Computer Science Engineering from IIIT (Sri City) 🧑‍🎓.
 I'm passionate about learning new things which I find intriguing 📚.
 I am presently exploring the various tech stacks of web development and hope to become a master of atleast one 👨‍💻.

 When I'm not developing and coding, you can find me playing games 🎮, watching Netflix 🍿, Sports ⚽ or listening to music 🎧.